nerdschoolbergen/javascript-best-practices/exercise-3/README.md

 console.log(myMessage);
 ```

-:important: We now have two different variable declarations with the same name, each in its own scope.
-When the `printStuff()` function tries to assign a new value to `myMessage` outside the function, it will instead just set the value of it's own myMessage variable that hoisting created.
+:exclamation: We now have two different variable declarations with the same name, each in its own scope.
+When the `printStuff()` function tries to assign a new value to `myMessage` outside the function, it will instead just set the value of its own `myMessage` variable that hoisting created.

 :book: In larger functions/code bases it's easy to forget that a variable name has been used before outside a function.
 If you also end up creating variables close to where you need them in the code (instead of at the top of each scope), it's very easy to fall into the "hoisting trap".
 This creates potential conflicts and confusion.